kkpdealwis/kkpdealwis/README.md

 Welcome to my GitHub profile!
 I'm a passionate DevOps Engineer and Developer, with experience in automation, cloud technologies, and software development.

 ## 🚀 Current Projects
-Here are some of the projects I'm currently working on:
+Here are some of the projects I have worked on:

 ### 1. [PayByCar (PBC)](https://github.com/your-repository-link)
    - **Description:** A project focused on automating backups, email alerts, and deployments for a cloud-based application using ELK Stack, AWS SES, and Jenkins.